Drako-Vishious/Project-Vishious/README.md

 0.0.6 Added audio to INDEX and ABOUT-DRAKO pages via footer, autoplays but is muted.
 Created a TEMPLATE for future expansion.

 0.0.7 Fixed spelling and grammar Mistakes in INDEX and ABOUT-DRAKO pages.
 Created and worked on the ABOUT page.

+0.0.7A Fixed font size on all pages to increase readability.